 For separated parents, discussing ongoing contributions for the financial support of their adult child or children can be a difficult and contentious conversation.

 If parents cannot reach a mutual agreement, they may be eligible to apply to the Court for an Order for child maintenance.

-The Family Law Courts have power to make such Orders in relation to a child over 18 if the child meets one of the following criterias:
+The Family Law Courts have the power to make such Orders in relation to a child over the age of 18 if the child meets one of the following criterias:

 - Because of a mental or physical disability of the child; or

 - To enable a child to complete his or her education.